chukbert/HnM-Recommender-System/README.md

 # HnM Fashion Recommender System
 ## Description

 This project is related to the [kaggle competition](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations).
-The goal is to develop product recommendations based on data from previous transactions, as well as from customer and product meta data.
-The available meta data spans from simple data, such as garment type and customer age, to text data from product descriptions, to image data from garment images.
+The goal is to develop product recommendations based on data from previous transactions as well as from customer and product meta data.
+The available meta data spans from simple data, such as garment type and customer age, to text data from product descriptions and image data from garment images.

 **The final task** is to recommend up to 12 products for customers to purchase during the 7-day period immediately after the training data ends.
 Performance is evaluated according to the Mean Average Precision @ 12 **([MAP@12](https://www.kaggle.com/code/debarshichanda/understanding-mean-average-precision))**.